phalcon-orphanage/docs/en/reference/tags.rst

 Assigning HTML attributes
 -------------------------
 All the helpers receive an array as its first parameter.
-This can contain HTML specificattributes for the helper.
+This can contain HTML specific attributes for the helper.
 Those attributes will be generated as HTML at the output.

 .. code-block:: html+php